Rod-Way/brainfuck-rust/README.md

 ## About

-brainfuck-rust is a Brainfuck interpreter written in Rust that based on [brainfuck-c](https://github.com/kgabis/brainfuck-c)
+brainfuck-rust is a Brainfuck interpreter written in Rust and based on [brainfuck-c](https://github.com/kgabis/brainfuck-c)

 ## Usage